MazenA14/unilink/README.md

 - npm install -g eas-cli (If error Occurred)

 ## To-Do (Notes)
-- Clear Course grades cache on pull to refresh and not be visibile while refreshing
 + Remove the effect that occurs on pressing on the tabs at the bottom
 + Change animation for the hamburger menu to Fade in
 + Unify the formating of the personal schedule
 + Maybe add slot type for each slot in the personal schedule
 + Add time under the slot number in the personal schedule
++ Make the schedule open on the mobile's current day
++ Replace 'Available Courses' with 'Semester N'
+- Clear Course grades cache on pull to refresh and not be visibile while refreshing
 - Add all days on the schedule screen
-- Make the schedule open on the mobile's current day
 - See schedule Caching
 - Use saved username and password to log in automatically
-- Replace 'Available Courses' with 'Semester N'
 - ReApply All cache timings
 - Clear all cache on logout